Do I need a visa?

 Can I pay in Pounds or Euros?

-At Lotus Yoga Retreat we accept Pounds, Euros, Dollars and most foreign currency.
+At Lotus Yoga Retreat we accept Pounds, Euros, Dollars.
 But you need rupees for eating out, buses, rickshaws and buying small local items.

 What will the weather be like?